festivals-in-thailand

 On Makha Bucha Day, Buddhists visit temples to make merit, participate in candlelight processions, and listen to sermons.
 It is a day for reflection and to honour the Buddha’s teachings on morality and compassion.

 Visiting Temples in Thailand during this time offers a peaceful and spiritual experience.
 The observance of festivals in Thailand like Makha Bucha Day provides insight into Buddhist practices and the country’s religious life, making it a significant day for both locals and visitors.
+It is considered as one of the most famous religious festivals in Thailand.

 6. Visakha Bucha Day